You are using an ad blocker...

 ToolsHero is a free knowledge platform on management methods, models and more.

 Our core business model is advertisement which helps us to create this free platform for you!

 Please help us by disabling your ad blocker and add our website to your whitelist.

-This article explains the customer value proposition in a practical way.
+This article explains the Customer Value Proposition (CVP) in a practical way.
 After reading you will understand the basics of this powerful marketing tool.